richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 - Draft 4: Updated terminology and removed some obvious or old terms.
 In some cases this meant minor editorial changes in the body text.

-- Draft 5: Add text about 5657 and errata to the intro Note.
+- Draft 5: Add text about RFC 5657 and errata to the intro Note.
 Incorporate RFC 5742.

+- Draft 6: Incorporate RFC 6410.
+Moved some text around to make the new text flow a bit better.

 --- back